certinia/debug-log-analyzer/README.md

 ### Database

-Shows the SOQL and DML that occured the number of rows returned, the time taken and for SOQL the selectivity and number of aggregations.
+Shows the SOQL and DML that occurred the number of rows returned, the time taken and for SOQL the selectivity and number of aggregations.

 ![database](https://raw.githubusercontent.com/certinia/debug-log-analyzer/main/lana/dist/v1.7/lana-database.png)